faryabib/faryabib.github.io/research.md

 ----

-**2. Elucidating the role of epigenetic heterogeneity and plasticity in resistance to Notch inhibitors.**
+**2. Elucidating the role of epigenetic heterogeneity and plasticity in drug resistance.**

 ![Singel Cell Epigenetics in Cancer](assets/drugResistance.png){:height="251px" width="592px"}